US Open 2021: 'Very proud' – World number 115 Richard Bland surges to the top of US Open leaderboard at Torrey Pines

 Koepka makes strong start, Mickelson falters in grand slam chase, McIlroy in contention

-American Henley held the lead until his final hole of the day, but a bogey saw him sign for a one-under 70 to fall back into a share of the lead with the unheralded world number 115 Bland, a 500-1 outsider before the event.
+American Henley, a three-times PGA Tour winner, held the outright lead on six under until his final hole of the day as a bogey saw him sign for a one-under 70 to fall back into a share of the lead with the unheralded world number 115 Bland, a 500-1 outsider before the event.

-Bland – who missed the cut at his only previous appearance at the US Open in 2009 – and Henley go out in the final group for the third round when they tee off at 9.35pm (BST) on Saturday night.
+Bland – who missed the cut at his only previous appearance at the US Open in 2009 – and Henley go out in the final group when they tee off their respective third rounds at 9.35pm (BST) on Saturday night.

 - 'Unique opportunity' – Mickelson eyes career grand slam at Torrey Pines